-▶ To prevent parameter jumps when turning the knobs, activate Takeover mode by selecting Pickup on the MIDI page of the Preferences.
+Takeover mode option on the MIDI page in the Preferences.

-When the Takeover mode is activated, turning the knobs on your third-party MIDI controller will only change the value of the corresponding parameter when the knob pointer reaches the respective value in the software.

-The controls in the Plug-in panel highlight the differences between the knob positions.
-White circles indicate the knob positions in the software, while the knob pointer indicates the position on the hardware.
+When the Takeover mode is activated, turning the knobs on your third-party MIDI controller will only change the value of the corresponding parameter, when the knob pointer reaches (picks up) the respective value in the software.
+Komplete Kontrol highlights the difference between the knob positions with white circles around the knobs in the Plug-in panel.
+The white circle indicates the knob position in the software.
+The knob pointer indicates the position on the hardware.

-Differences between knob positions in the software and on the hardware
+Differences between knob positions in the software and on the hardware.